OSDeploy/GitBook/osdrivers/how-to/create-a-custom-driver-cab.md

 ---

-## Compress the Drivers to a Cab
+## Compress the Drivers to a CAB

-Use the OSDriver PowerShell Module and run New-OSDriverCab with LZXHighCompression.
-Save the complete Cab to
+Use the OSDrivers PowerShell Module and run New-OSDriverCab with HighCompression.
+Save the complete CAB to

 ```
 Custom\OSD\X-Dell\Chipset\Dell Intel Management Engine Components 11.7.0.1054 A01 19Y3F.cab